Enterprise AI RFP Blueprint for Australian Organisations

 - Incident response processes (how the vendor responds to output failures, security incidents, or compliance breaches)

-Organisations that do not structure lifecycle governance expectations in the RFP inevitably discover governance gaps after the platform is embedded.
-By that point, remediation is expensive and sometimes contractually impossible.
+Organisations that do not structure lifecycle governance expectations in the RFP typically discover governance gaps after the platform is embedded.
+By that point, remediation is often expensive and in some cases operationally impractical.

 Evaluation Weighting Strategy

 Evaluation weightings signal what the organisation values.
-In enterprise AI procurement, weighting should reflect the reality that functional capability is necessary but not sufficient.
+In enterprise AI procurement, weighting typically reflects the reality that functional capability is necessary but not sufficient.

 Indicative weighting bands: